 Fix up your home before selling – or buy a fixer upper.
 Ever heard of sweat equity?
 Putting some work into your current home can increase its value and selling price.
 If you’d rather fix up a home you can enjoy, consider buying a fixer upper at a lower price.
 You can customize the home and enjoy it for years to come.

 The ideal mortgage supports your financial goals and can help you save money.
 Luckily, there are many mortgage options to choose from, with rates and terms that can be tailored to your needs.
 Talk with a mortgage loan officer to get personalized advice and information about today's market trends.
+And explore your options as a first-time homebuyer.

 With careful prioritizing and planning, you can get the space you need and stay on budget.
 Good luck and happy house hunting!